Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Introduction

 Although CBCP and DBCP both show promise in addressing the equity concerns of congestion pricing, limited research has studied the fundamental question of whether CBCP or DBCP outperforms the other in attaining a given societal objective, such as mitigating traffic congestion or alleviating inequities.
 To address this gap and guide the practical design of DBCP and CBCP policies, our work compares the effects of their deployment to manage traffic flow on highway networks with tolled express lanes, in alignment with the real-world deployment of these policies.
 Specifically, we present a set of practically relevant conditions on the network structure, user attributes, and societal cost, under which DBCP yields lower societal costs than CBCP, or vice versa.
 The identification of these conditions is crucial for policy makers who aim to fully realize the potential of DBCP and CBCP for equitable and efficient traffic management. \paragraph{Contributions:} In this work, we study and compare the societal cost outcomes of deploying CBCP and DBCP policies over contiguous multi-lane highway segments with express and general-purpose (GP) lanes.
-To do so, in alignment with the real-world deployment of CBCP and DBCP policies, we first present a mixed economy model, in which \textit{eligible} users receive either travel credits or toll discounts to access tolled express lanes, while \textit{ineligible} users must pay out-of-pocket to use express lanes.
-Our model generalizes existing CBCP formulations to account for traffic networks with multiple origin-destination pairs \cite{Jalota2022CreditBasedCongestionPricing}.
+In alignment with the real-world deployment of CBCP and DBCP policies, we first present a mixed economy model, in which \textit{eligible} users receive either travel credits or toll discounts to access tolled express lanes, while \textit{ineligible} users must pay out-of-pocket to use express lanes.
+Our model generalizes existing CBCP formulations to account for traffic networks with multiple origin-destination pairs \citep{Jalota2022CreditBasedCongestionPricing}.
 Similarly, we extend existing convex programming methods for tractably computing or approximating CBCP equilibrium flows to the multiple origin-destination setting.
 We also present a convex program to compute DBCP equilibria, based on the convex optimization methods commonly used to compute heterogeneous user equilibria.
+As our main contribution, we analyze and contrast the impact of deploying CBCP and DBCP policies, quantified via a societal cost metric that accounts for the travel costs incurred by users of different income levels, as well as the amount of toll revenue generated.
+Concretely, we first present Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP} on the network structure, user attributes, and societal cost, which are consistent with real-world deployments of CBCP and DBCP policies over highway corridors in the San Francisco Bay Area.
+In particular, for analytical tractability, we compare CBCP and DBCP under a stylized chain network representing consecutive highway segments (Assumption \ref{Assum: Chain Network}).
+Then, we demonstrate that: \begin{enumerate} \item Under Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}, if the societal cost is defined to prioritize toll revenue maximization over the minimization of eligible users' travel costs, then DBCP policies induce a lower or equal societal cost at equilibrium compared to CBCP policies (Thm. \ref{Thm: Main}).